OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Remediation

 The UIWebView should be avoided and WKWebView used instead.
 JavaScript is enabled by default in a WKWebView and should be disabled if not needed.
 This reduces the attack surface and potential threats to the application.
-If JavaScript is needed it should be ensured:

 In order to address these attack vectors, the outcome of the following checks should be verified: